isomerpages/moe-sls/_teacher-user-guide/Other Useful Information/Glossary of Terms (Updated).md

         <p>Teacher Tooltip</p>
       </td>
       <td>
         <p>Teacher Tooltip can be added to any component and is hidden from students.
-It allows teachers to explain and note the rationale of their lesson.
-This can be very useful when lessons are shared with other teachers.</p>
+It allows teachers to explain and note the rationale of their module.
+This can be very useful when modules are shared with other teachers.</p>
       </td>
     </tr>
 		   <tr>